kallaway/100-days-of-code/log.md

 ### Day 7: August 14, 2018

-**Today's Progress**: Began the Barrel code challenge project that implements shopify and reactjs to build a front-end layout for Knob whiskey
+**Today's Progress**: Began the Barrel code challenge project that implements Shopify and reactjs to build a front-end layout for Knob whiskey

-**Thoughts**: implementing shopify with react is a challenge with the provided script.
+**Thoughts**: implementing Shopify with react is a challenge with the provided script.

 **Link(s) to work**: [barrel_app](https://gitlab.com/crissygrant82/barrel_app)